 To access eLearn (Blackboard) you will require a compatible browser.
 Departmental devices now include a desktop icon which open eLearn directly.

-All Queensland state school staff and students can now download free copies of the latest Microsoft Office.
+Queensland state school staff and students can download free copies of the latest Microsoft Office 365 applications.

 For access to the Staff and Student spaces join the Learning Place Affiliates program.